gmmorris/higher-order-classes/README.md

 ```
 Above you can see an example of the use of a **Higher Order Function**.
 Granted, its a slightly contrived example, but a simple one which expresses the power you can get out of a HOF, for creating generic and reusable code.
-One of the common implementations of this paradigm in Javascript has been one I call the Composing **Higher Order Function**\*.
+One of the common implementations of this paradigm in Javascript has been one I call the **"Composing"** Higher Order Function.

 This implementation is a comfortable way to approach applying HOFs to your components, without having to provide different implementations for function based components (such as a constructor function) .
 The simple idea is that the **CHOF** will identify the input it receives and provide suitable wrapper behaviour — a function will be treated as any input to a **HOF**, while an object will have it’s properties cycled through and each function property (in other words, each method) will have the HOF applied to it, essentially recomposing the object with the required functionality.